AlainCo/jMTPe/README.md

 =======

 Extended version of JMTP (https://code.google.com/p/jmtp/ (offline), copy https://github.com/Kurukshetran/jmtp) that adds the ability to copy files from the device to the host.

 Extended version of JMTPe (https://github.com/ultrah/jMTPe) that adds a 64bit dll.

-Refactored version of JMTPe64 (https://github.com/mheinzerling/jMTPe) with Maven and maven NAR plugin. tiny refactor with comme interface PortableDeviceContainer between Folder and Storage
+Refactored version of JMTPe64 (https://github.com/mheinzerling/jMTPe) with Maven and maven NAR plugin.
+Tiny refactor with comme interface PortableDeviceContainer between Folder and Storage

 Compile
 =======